yannh/kubeconform/Readme.md

 Usage of ./bin/kubeconform:
   -ignore-missing-schemas
-        skip files with missing schemas instead of failing -k8sversion string
+        skip files with missing schemas instead of failing -kubernetes-sversion string
-        version of Kubernetes to test against (default "1.18.0") -n int
+        version of Kubernetes to validate against (default "1.18.0") -n int
         number of routines to run in parallel (default 4) -output string